SEO Is Done When Google Stops Changing Things and All Your Competition Dies

 An unmaintained site is a doomed site.
 This is true in both the technology that’s driving it and the content that’s on it.

 On the back end, the long list of considerations for SEO includes things that might impact the speed of a site.
-Think about servers, content delivery networks and AMP (how about a 15 percent increase in SEO traffic when reducing user wait times by 40 percent?).
-Or common challenges with content management systems like duplicate content, pages that are hard to crawl, and general disorganization.
+Think about servers, content delivery networks, and AMP (how about a 15 percent increase in SEO traffic when reducing user wait times by 40 percent?).
+Common challenges with content management systems include duplicate content, pages that are hard to crawl, and general disorganization.

 Keeping up with the latest technology that impacts SEO is a full-time job in and of itself.
 Unmaintained sites will not find favor in Google’s eyes.